-At SMC Speech Pathology based in Moonee Ponds, Melbourne, we pride ourselves on providing a quality service.
-Our aim is to improve the quality of life for all children who require support be it for a simple lisp or for a more severe disability.
-We strive to provide evidence based practice and care above and beyond what is necessary or expected.
-We are approachable and always willing to listen to parents/guardians, as your thoughts, feelings and expertise as a parent are always welcome.
+SMC is a well-established practise in Moonee Ponds.
+We pride ourselves on the quality of care and treatment provided to our clients.
+We always strive to provide evidence based best practise and truly care about the wellbeing of our clients and staff members.
+We are approachable and always willing to listen to parents/guardians, as your thoughts, feelings and expertise as a parent/guardian are invaluable.

 Autism Spectrum Disorder (ASD) is a pervasive developmental disorder, which affects all aspects of a child’s development.
 Children with ASD have impairment in social relationships, communication, restricted/repetitive interests and impaired imagination skills.
 In conjunction with this children may have significant motor and sensory difficulties.
 The problems children with ASD experience are likely to continue through adulthood.
 No two children with ASD are the same, as symptoms and behaviours vary from child to child.
 Symptoms also vary from mild to severe.